 We commence a two day drive along one of the most spectacular roads in the Himalayas, crossing the Rohtang Pass and into the Lahaul & Spiti valleys, stopping the night at Jispa.
 On day 10 we continue over the Bara-lacha Pass north and have a second night at Sarchu, situated at 4290m.

 Today’s drive is breathtaking as we head to Leh in Ladakh, caught in the rain shadow of the Himalayas, this land is a high altitude desert with some of the most incredible landscape scenery you’ll ever see.
 Today we cross the 2nd highest motorable pass in the world, the Taglang La at 5328m.

 Day 11 Leh

 We take a day to relax and acclimatise to the high altitude of Leh (3500m) with a trip to Hemis Monastery to experience the fascinating Hemis Festival in all it’s flamboyant colour and ritual.

 Days 12-13 Nubra Valley

-Heading over the highest motorable road in the world, the Khardung La pass at 5359m, we travel to the remote Nubra valley where you will have the opportunity to ride the double humped Bactrim camels through the sand dunes at Hunder.
-We visit the stunning Diskit monastery on day 13, and take a short optional hike through the villages and countryside enjoying the local culture and scenery.
+Heading over the highest motorable road in the world, the Khardung La pass at 5359m, we travel to the remote Nubra valley.
+Visiting the stunning Diskit monastery on the afternoon of day 12, we have a full day on day 13 to hike through villages and countryside enjoying the local culture and scenery.
+You will also have the opportunity to ride the double humped Bactrin camels through the sand dunes at nearby Hunder.